krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 Output of a prompt is not deterministic and it can be many different data types (text, image etc.)

+All foundational language models are LLMs, but not all LLMs are foundational models—only those trained at sufficient scale and generality.

 ### RAG <a id="RAG"></a>

 - Allows a Foundation Model to reference a __data source outside of its training data__